jetsonhacks/jetson-orin-librealsense/README.md

 # jetson-orin-librealsense
-Prebuilt kernel modules for running librealsense on Jerson Orin, JetPack 6.
+Prebuilt kernel modules for running librealsense on Jerson Orin, JetPack 6, kernel 5.15.148-tegra.
 Includes build tools.
-# WIP

 # Installing librealsense support kernel modules
 Some patches to modules have been applied to support Realsense cameras.
 These are all standard in-tree Linux modules that have been compiled for JetPack 6.2 (Kernel 5.15.148-tegra).